totalgood/dsdh/draft-slides/unused introduction to dsdh slides and notes.md

 If you're a data analyst you might be exploring a database of health-care records and hospital outcomes data.
 You'll be looking for trends and patterns that can help your hospital or insurer operate more efficiently.
 You're looking for "business-actionable intelligence."
-Often you'll have a business or helathcare background and you'll rely a lot on your hunches and intuition and domain knowledge.
+Often you'll have a business or healthcare background and you'll rely a lot on your hunches and intuition and domain knowledge.
 You'll be health care's version of a Quant (Quantitative Analyst).
 You'll be looking for health-care arbitrage and "alpha" opportunities.